A Professor Ellie Cosgrave

-OK, so you're saying something that's very, very interesting, and I'm going to be very simplistic in reacting to it in order to get you to say some more.
+You're saying something that's very, very interesting, and I'm going to be very simplistic in reacting to it in order to get you to say some more.
 So if you take a group of dance makers and a group of engineers and infrastructure experts and you put them together and ask them these interesting questions, you're deliberately putting together people who have a different orientation.
 The people who are the engineers and the infrastructure providers are, in a sense, people whose primary interest is in structures.
 The people who are dance makers, their primary interest is in human beings, how they behave physically and how they learn to innovate in their movement and also to synchronise their movement, one with another.

 And it seems to me that what you're perhaps deliberately doing is contrasting the organic synchronised behaviour of humans with questions about fixed structures and how they behave and what they look like and what they [design?].
 And this is what makes what you're doing very interesting because it allows you to ask questions about whether the structures could be done in ways that would be more enabling to the dance makers and whether the dance makers, in a way, can find a way to dance with the structures.